michaelnny/alpha_zero/README.md

 # Author's Notes
 * The goal is not to make a strongest player but to study the algorithm, as we stopped the training once the agent have made some progress
-* We use scaled down configuration for the training, like using a smaller neural network, lesser simulations per MCTS search, and smaller batch size etc.
+* We use scaled down configuration for the training, like using a smaller board size, smaller neural network, lesser simulations per MCTS search etc.
-* The elo ratings should not taken too seriously, since we don't set the agent to play against some existing (strong) agent
+* The elo ratings should not taken too seriously, since we don't set the agent to play against some existing (strong) player

 # Quick start